 Is Moon Gardening Harmful?

-No. Although strictly following a moon gardening calendar could mess things up.
+No, moon gardening is not harmful.
+Although strictly following a moon gardening calendar could mess things up.

 Let’s look at spring vegetable gardening as an example.